Brain Games For Cats: 5 Thrilling Games For Cats To Play

 Cats love to stay mentally stimulated, and you’ll soon be able to spot if your cat isn’t getting the stimulation they need.
 Signs that your feline is under-stimulated or bored include over or under-eating, sleeping for longer periods than normal and destructive behaviors.

-If you’re looking for some new ideas to keep your cat entertained, these five brain games are perfect.
+If you’re looking for some new ideas to keep your cat entertained, these five interactive games for cats are perfect.
 If you spend just ten minutes a day playing these games with your cat, they will love you forever!

-Most of these games cost very little or can even be made with materials which you already have in your house.
+Most of these games cost very little or can even be made with materials that you already have in your house.
 So call your purr-pal, and let’s get started!

 You’ll need a cardboard box or an old Tupperware box that you don’t mind cutting into.
 Your monthly KitNipBox is the purrfect size for this!
 Place a few of your cat’s favorite toys into the box and make some small holes in the top.